fanout/django-eventstream/examples/chat/README.md

 The `runserver_ngrok` command automatically sets the ngrok tunnel as your Fanout Cloud domain's Origin Server.

-Then open up two browser windows to your Fanout Cloud domain (e.g. https://{realm-id}.fanoutcdn.com/).
+Open browser to your Fanout Cloud domain (e.g. `https://{realm-id}.fanoutcdn.com/`).
 Requests made to Fanout Cloud should be routed through ngrok to the local instance.

 ### Running with Pushpin

-Create a `.env` file containing `GRIP_URL`:
+Set `GRIP_URL` in your `.env`:

 ```sh
 GRIP_URL=http://localhost:5561